Sex toy: India

 Sex toys are illegal in India.
 Selling sex toys is a punishable offense under section 292 of the Indian penal code, as sex toys are considered an "obscene" product.
 Besides sex toys, any book, pamphlet, paper, writing, drawing, painting, representation, figure or any other object, is also considered obscene by section 292 if it is lascivious or appeals to the prurient interest.
 The punishment for the offense is up to two years in prison.

+However, a survey in The Lancet Regional Health - Southeast Asia reported that 98.5% of Indians had heard of sex toys, and that 40.6% had used sex toys.

 Japan

 In Japan, many dildos are created to resemble animals or cartoon characters, such as Hello Kitty, rabbits or dolphins, so that they may be sold as toys, thus avoiding obscenity laws.

 Malaysia

 In Malaysia, the sale and importation of sex toys is illegal.

 South Africa

 Section 18A of the Sexual Offenses Act, 1957, inserted by the Immorality Amendment Act, 1969, prohibited the manufacture or sale of any item "intended to be used to perform an unnatural sexual act".
 The term "unnatural sexual act" referred to any sex other than vaginal heterosexual sex, and this prohibition was ostensibly aimed at preventing the use of dildos by lesbians.
 No longer enforced, the section was repealed by the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007.